ronnie-issa/BSC-2/README.md

 - Framer Motion (animations)
 - Contentful (headless CMS for product management)

-## Image Organization
+## Image Management

-Images are organized in a logical structure for better management and SEO:
+### UI and Static Images

+Static images for UI elements are organized in the public directory:

 ```
 public/images/
 ├── hero/           # Hero section background images
 ├── backgrounds/    # Background images for various sections
-├── products/       # Product images with descriptive names
 ├── about/          # Images for the about section
-├── collections/    # Collection-specific images
 └── og/             # Open Graph images for social media sharing
 ```

-Naming convention:

-- All images use descriptive, SEO-friendly names (e.g., `zenith-jacket-black.jpg` instead of `product1.jpg`)
+### Product Images

+Product images are managed through Contentful CMS:

-- Images include color in the filename when applicable
+- Images are uploaded and stored in Contentful's media library
-- All images have proper alt text for accessibility
+- Each product references its image through the Contentful API
+- Images are served through Contentful's global CDN for optimal performance
+- Image URLs are automatically formatted with proper dimensions and optimizations

 ### Lazy Loading